frol/completely-unscientific-benchmarks/README.md

 | Nim                               | 4.2                | x14           | 0.413                            | Nim 0.18                                      |
 | Python (CPython)                  | 15.4               | x51.3         | N/A                              | CPython 2.7.13                                |
 | Python (PyPy)                     | 3.4                | x11.3         | N/A                              | PyPy 6.0.0                                    |

+## Observations

+C++ "ref-counted" (`shared ptr`) has significant performance hit on non-Linux platforms.

+JVM speeds up if you limit its memory.

+JVM uses some tricks (JIT) which helps it to cut down some reference counting overheads and it manages to go faster than C++ and Rust "ref-counted" solutions.

+Kotlin Native is still much slower than the Kotlin running in JVM.

+Kotlin JS produces JS code which is ~25% slower than the manual Kotlin to JS translation.

+With CPython vs PyPy you trade speed for memory.